rellermeyer/TUD-DistributedSystems/docs/report.md

 ## Future Work

-- expanding the simulation of byzantine behaviour.
+- Expanding the simulation of byzantine behaviour.
   The current implementation of byzantine behaviour only covers a fraction of the byzantine faulty space.
   Expanding this could be interesting, but simulating more byzantine behaviours would have a large impact on code complexity.
   Ultimately, we believe simulating all possible byzantine behaviours is impossible.
   If we simulate anything less, we can only prove the system is not byzantine fault tolerant, not that it is.
-- running the system in a distributed manner: actors on different hosts should be able to communicate with each other.
+- Running the system in a distributed manner: actors on different hosts should be able to communicate with each other.

 ## Wrap-Up
+TODO: merge with conclusion
 Conclusion/Summary
 how was the project for us? difficulties (3 exchange students) did we fulfill our expectations? why did we fail to run and evaluate our implementation in a distributed manner?